Get Outta My Dreams, Get into My Car

-"Get Outta My Dreams, Get into My Car" is a song by Trinidadian-British singer Billy Ocean, based on a line in the Sherman Brothers' song "You're Sixteen".
-It was released as the first single from Ocean's seventh studio album, Tear Down These Walls (1988).
+"Get Outta My Dreams, Get into My Car" is a song by the Trinidadian-British singer Billy Ocean, based on a line in the Sherman Brothers' song "You're Sixteen".
+It was released as the first single from Ocean's seventh studio album Tear Down These Walls (1988).
 Part of its popularity lay in its cutting-edge (for the time) music video, which features animation mixed with live-action sequences.
-The short saxophone solo is performed by Vernon Jeffrey Smith.
+The saxophone solo is performed by Vernon Jeffrey Smith.

-"Get Outta My Dreams" became Ocean's third and final US number-one single, going to number one on both the US Billboard Hot 100 and Hot Black Singles charts.
-It was also his seventh and most recent single to reach the US top ten.
-The song also peaked at number one in seven other countries, including Canada, where it was the country's most successful single of 1988, and at number three on the UK Singles Chart, making it Ocean's sixth and final top-10 hit there.
+"Get Outta My Dreams" became Ocean's third and most recent US no. 1 single, going to number one on both the US Billboard Hot 100 and Hot Black Singles charts.
+It was also his seventh and most recent single to reach the US top 10.
+The song also peaked at no. 1 in seven other countries, including Canada, where it was the country's most successful single of 1988, and at no. 3 on the UK Singles Chart, making it Ocean's sixth and final top 10 hit there.

 Music video

-The accompanying music video for "Get Outta My Dreams, Get into My Car" consists of Billy Ocean driving, sometimes involving scenes with different cartoon characters.
+The music video for "Get Outta My Dreams, Get into My Car" consists of Billy Ocean driving, sometimes involving scenes with different cartoon characters.
 It was featured in the 1988 American teen comedy film License to Drive.

+Chart performance

+"Get Outta My Dreams, Get into My Car" topped the Billboard Hot 100 for the week of April 9, 1988, staying for two consecutive weeks, tying with his previous chart-topper, "Caribbean Queen (No More Love on the Run)" as his longest chart-topper on the chart.
+It was subsequently replaced by Whitney Houston's "Where Do Broken Hearts Go", which made history as Houston's seventh consecutive number one single on the chart, breaking a chart record set by the Beatles.